Search Course IDs and descriptions for:

-- Predict the products of and writes a balanced equation for a chemical reaction given the reactants and
+- Predict the products of and write a balanced equation for a chemical reaction given the reactants and reaction conditions

 - Describe uses and applications of the main groups of the elements through writing.

-- Recognize and apply the factors that affect chemical reactivity to different chemical reactions.
+- Apply the factors that affect chemical reactivity to different chemical reactions.